D- 99-03: Phytosanitary Measures to Prevent the Entry of Oak Wilt Disease (Ceratocystis fagacearum (Bretz) Hunt) from the Continental United States

 For facilities that import regulated materials for processing under special Permit to Import conditions, any non-compliance with the permit conditions will result in suspension of the Permit to Import.

-U.S. infested with oak wilt with phytosanitary certification at origin waived.
+A Permit to Import issued pursuant to Section 43 of the Plant Protection Regulations authorizes the importation of logs with bark from areas of the U.S. infested with oak wilt with phytosanitary certification at origin waived.
 The issuance of a Permit to Import will be based on the capacity of the importer, named below in section 1, to comply with the conditions stipulated in section 2 below.

 A) Name of Importer: